We get asked this question, a lot.

 Once you run the report, you will see a view like this:

-As of July 12th, they claim to have 2.2 trillion (with a T) backlinks in their index.
+As of August 2022, they have 3.5 trillion external backlinks in their index.
 That’s massive:

 So, does a huge index mean that their tools are good?
 Let’s dive in.